 - http://www.yourdomain.com/comments/feed

-- http://www.yourdomain.com/blog/comments/feed (if your WordPress site installation is in a subdomain, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your site has been installed in a subfolder, e.g. “blog”)

-Being able to display an RSS feed for an individual post item can be useful.
-For example, you may want to add feeds from specific items to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to select an RSS feed for individual posts can be useful.
+For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for accessing an RSS feed for single post items is shown below:
+The formula for making an RSS feed for a specific post item is shown below:

-Note: By default, if you only add “/feed” to the end of the web address of your post, WordPress will return the comments associated with your post, not the content of the post itself.
+Note: By default, if you only append “/feed” to the end of a post URI, WordPress will return the comments made on that post, not the content of the post itself.

-Some your site visitors may only be interested in syndicating content from specific categories.
+Some your site visitors may only be interested in subscribing to content from specific categories.
 They may not want to subscribe to all of your site’s content.

 Append the word “feed” to the end of it …

-Your feed will now only include content posted for that category …
+Your feed now only displays content posted for this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.